The Gleason score functions as a measurement of the aggressiveness of prostate cancer.

 What does a Gleason grade of 10 mean?

-A Gleason score 10 tumor is the most aggressive and fastest growing form of prostate cancer.
+A Gleason score of 10 tumor is the most aggressive and fastest-growing form of prostate cancer.
 It is highly likely that it will metastasize beyond the prostate gland and spread to nearby lymph nodes and systems.